-Logging Data API calls with Amazon CloudTrail
+Logging RDS Data API calls with Amazon CloudTrail

 To learn more about CloudTrail, see the Amazon CloudTrail User Guide.